facebook/react-native-website/website/versioned_docs/version-0.70/image.md

 ### ImageCacheEnum <div class="label ios">iOS</div>

-Enum which can be used to set the cache handling or stategy for the potentially cached responses.
+Enum which can be used to set the cache handling or strategy for the potentially cached responses.

 | Type                                                               | Default     |
 | ------------------------------------------------------------------ | ----------- |